 Update: I wrote this silly exercise post 5 years ago, back in 2013, pre kids.
 I now have 2 little ones and I thought it would be fun to share how I keep up my home exercise “routine” these days.
-Routine is in quotes Here’s the quick update on my exercise routine: we walk a lot.
-Even though the number on the scale did not change, I swear stuff has moved!
-Mostly the butt deflated and fell to my thighs.
-Sad, but true.
+Routine is in quotes because there is no routine.
+Here’s the quick update on my exercise routine: we walk a lot.
+Even though the number on the scale has not changed much, I swear stuff has moved!

 Below is the original post from April 23, 2013.
 You can find my updates in italics.

 That’s right I do lunges while I brush my teeth.
 I call it multi tasking my BlissDom (blog conference) roomies called me nuts.
 I seriously assumed it was normal practice to stretch in the bathtub and do squats for a 2 minute teeth brush session, but after a little facebook post, I realized that not everyone does that.
 After a few emails and tweets I learned that some people DID want to know more about my my exercise practice I call: Easy exercises to do at home.
 I’m here to tell you how I exercise everyday and don’t run or have a gym membership or really even spend any extra time exercising.

 So, love is a little strong.
 But, I don’t want my gymnastics muscle residue to turn to fat and I don’t want to pay for a gym membership, not to mention I wouldn’t know what to do with weight machines even if I did go to the gym!
 I choose to do my old school gymnastics conditioning moves throughout my day.
 Note: I don’t do all of these things everyday, I just do them as they fit into my every day life.

 10 Ways to Add Exercise to your Daily Life